adyilam/spring-boot-jax-rs/README2.md

 <dependency>
  <groupId>org.springframework.security.oauth</groupId>
  <artifactId>spring-security-oauth2</artifactId>
+ <version>2.3.8.RELEASE</version>
 </dependency>
 ```
 ## 2. Setup OAuth2 server
-OAuth2 Provider or Authorization server - this would be a diffrent server from the application server where our ProductResource API is exposed. but in our case, ProductResource API server act both as a **resource server** and as **OAUTH provider**
+OAuth2 Provider or Authorization server - this would be a diffrent server from the application server where our ProductResource API is exposed. but in our case, ProductResource API server act both as a **resource server** and as **OAUTH provider** , We used @EnableAuthorizationServer annotation to enable Authorization server.

 ```
 @EnableAuthorizationServer
 @SpringBootApplication